 You need to know the nature of the CBD oil you are using, i.e. whether it is a pure extract or if the extract has been mixed with other ingredients.
 The purer the hemp oil, the higher the concentration of CBD and vice versa.

-Some CBD products aim at achieving an array of objectives, and this may affect the CBD concentration.
+Some CBD products aimed at achieving an array of objectives, and this may affect the CBD concentration.
 Therefore, as much as possible, check the content list on the bottle, tincture, etc.

-- Read label on the CBD oil bottle
+- Read the label on the CBD oil bottle

 On the CBD oil product, you will find a label stating the concentration of CBD per serving (usually in milligrams per serving).
 For example, if your product contains 30 mg per serving and serving size is equivalent to 10 drops.